walmartlabs/concord-website/docs/getting-started/index.md

 starts processes in separate JVMs and/or Docker containers.

-Depending on [the configuration](./configuration.html#agent-cfg-file) a single agent can one or many job simultaneously.
+Depending on [the configuration](./configuration.html#agent-cfg-file) a single agent can execute one or many jobs simultaneously.

 <img src="../../assets/img/concord_agents.png" class="img-responsive"/>